CARLI Digital Collections

 "Because an exhibit of model trains, designed for youngsters, made such a hit with grown-ups last year on Enchanted Island at the World's Fair, the officials in charge of the display decided to move it to Travel and Transport building this season where it continues to hold the popularity of youngsters between the ages of six and sixty."

 [Bedouin family sitting underneath a tent at the Century of Progress "Foreign Villages" exhibit.]
-[This is a poor family that might have come to Chicago for work.]

 "Before they leave the factory, Mazda lamps are put through eleven exacting tests.
 Miss Gladys Armstrong demonstrates how it is done in the General Electric Exhibit."